obatirou/RFC6979-implementation-analysis/README.md

        q-1, inclusive):

           z2 = z1 mod q

-       Note that since z1 is less than 2^qlen, that modular reduction can be implemented with a simple conditional subtraction: z2 = z1-q if that value is non-negative; otherwise, z2 = z1.
 ```
 This is exactly what `noble-curves` is doing.
 So `RustCrypto` and `Eth-key` are in fact missing this step and are not strictly following the RFC.
 This led to creating issues on the repositories of libraries that were concerned about this issue.